WABG-TV: History

-WABG-TV's first broadcast was on October 20, 1959, on VHF channel 6.
-Originally it was a CBS affiliate, with a secondary affiliation with ABC owing to WABG radio (960 AM)'s affiliation with ABC Radio.
-In 1966, the station built a 1,200 ft tower near Inverness and increased its effective radiated power to 100,000 watts.
-Following its completion in October 1966, WABG dropped CBS to become a full-time ABC affiliate in November 1966.
+WABG-TV began broadcasting on October 20, 1959, on VHF channel 6.
+It was originally affiliated with CBS, with ABC programming carried on a secondary basis.
+WABG became a full-time ABC affiliate in 1966..
+That year, the station constructed a 1,200-foot (366 m) tower near Inverness and increased its effective radiated power to 100,000 watts.
+The tower was completed in October 1966.
 Until then, the only areas of the state to receive a sole ABC affiliate were the northwest (from Memphis' WHBQ-TV) and the Gulf Coast (from WVUE in New Orleans).
 Until future sister station WXVT signed on in 1980, WJTV in Jackson served as the default CBS affiliate for the southern counties in the Delta area, while WREG-TV in Memphis served the northern half of the market, Mississippi cities like Kosciusko received WABG-TV on their analog television set as their default ABC station from 1970 to 2009, as WAPT in Jackson did not have a strong signal on analog television in the Kosciusko area.
-On March 11, 1986, the studios of WABG were damaged by a fire triggered by an electrical short circuit after the station signed off the air for the night.
-The damage to the studio was estimated to be $5.5 million.
-With no injuries being reported, the station was forced to relocate its transmission signal.

-The station was a significant beneficiary of a quirk in the Federal Communications Commission (FCC)'s plan for allocating stations.
-In the early days of broadcast television, there were twelve VHF channels available and 69 UHF channels (later reduced to 55 in 1983).
-The VHF bands were more desirable because they carried longer distances.
-Since only twelve VHF channels were available, there were limitations on how closely the stations could be spaced.

-After the FCC's Sixth Report and Order ended the license freeze and opened the UHF band in 1952, it devised a plan for allocating VHF licenses.
-Under this plan, almost all of the country would be able to receive two commercial VHF channels plus one noncommercial channel.
-Most of the rest of the country ("1/2") would be able to receive a third VHF channel.
-Other areas would be designated as "UHF islands" since they were too close to larger cities for VHF service.
-The "2" networks became CBS and NBC, "+1" represented non-commercial educational stations, and "1/2" became ABC (which was the weakest network usually winding up with the UHF allocation where no VHF was available).